geoserver/geoserver/doc/en/user/source/rest/api/coveragestores.rst

 ``recalculate``
 ^^^^^^^^^^^^^^^

 The ``recalculate`` parameter specifies whether to recalculate any bounding boxes for a coverage.
 Some properties of coverages are automatically recalculated when necessary.
 In particular, the native bounding box is recalculated when the projection or projection policy is changed.
 The lat/long bounding box is recalculated when the native bounding box is recalculated or when a new native bounding box is explicitly provided in the request.
 (The native and lat/long bounding boxes are not automatically recalculated when they are explicitly included in the request.)
-In addition, the client may explicitly request a fixed set of fields to calculate, by including a comma-separated list of their names in the ``recalculate`` parameter.
+In addition, the client may explicitly request a fixed set of fields to calculate by including a comma-separated list of their names in the ``recalculate`` parameter.
 For example:

 * ``recalculate=`` (empty parameter)—Do not calculate any fields, regardless of the projection, projection policy, etc. This might be useful to avoid slow recalculation when operating against large datasets.
 * ``recalculate=nativebbox``—Recalculate the native bounding box, but do not recalculate the lat/long bounding box.